DongzeHE/scpca-docs/docs/sce_file_contents.md

 Single-cell or single-nuclei gene expression data (unfiltered, filtered, or processed) is provided for use with R as an RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html) or with python as an HDF5 file containing an [`AnnData` object](https://anndata.readthedocs.io/en/latest/index.html).
 These objects contain the expression data, cell and gene metrics, associated metadata, and, in the case of multimodal data like ADTs from CITE-seq experiments, data from additional cell-based assays.
+Note that multiplexed sample libraries are only available as `SingleCellExperiment` objects, and are not currently available as `AnnData` objects.

 Below we present some details about the specific contents of the objects we provide.